photo: Finding Berlin

 For our new guide we have chosen some of the most extraordinary restaurants that are part of the Priceless® Berlin program and that offer you an experience that goes way beyond a great meal in a nice ambience.
 Enjoy our selection of 8 priceless restaurant experiences in Berlin.

 Berlin is really good at re-purposing old places.
 Factories turn into clubs, old bunkers turn into art galleries, and in Wedding, a crematorium has been converted into a very nice restaurant and art gallery space.
-It’s called Moos, and it sits in the middle of an old cemetery.
+It’s called Mars (formerly Moos), and it sits in the middle of an old cemetery.

 The food is wonderful, as is the architecture.
 It feels very refined and classy, but not in a stuffy, expensive way.
 It’s chic and sophisticated, but approachable.